gaojunxuan/GradeTreeCPS/README.md

 # GradeTreeCPS
-A grade tracker app for CPS students
+A grade tracker app for CPS students.

 Check your grade, attendance, schedule and all the things you want to know know about your school life using GradeTree.

 ## Build and run the project